AlexanderPyshko/innowiseTraineeTasks/README.md

-# innowiseTraineeTasks
+## InnowiseTraineeTasks
-Repository for storing completed assignments for Data Engineer interns at InnowiseGroup Company
+> Repository for storing completed assignments for Data Engineer interns in InnowiseGroup Company.